Maksym Chaus

 Maksym Ivanovych Chaus (Максим Іванович Чаус; born 13 January 1994) is a Ukrainian footballer who plays as a striker.

 Career

 Chaus was born Chernihiv.
 He started his youth career with Desna Chernihiv and Olimpik Donetsk.
 In 2014, he moved to Polissya Dobryanka, LKT-Slavutich Chernihiv, Yunist Polissya Dobryanka and Avangard Korukivka across the Ukrainian lower divisions.

 Polissya Zhytomyr

 In 2017 Chaus signed for FC Polissya Zhytomyr in the Ukrainian Second League.
 On 31 July, he made his debut against Prykarpattia Ivano-Frankivsk.
+In march 2028 he left the club.

 Krystal Kherson

 In summer 2018 Chaus moved to Kherson in the Ukrainian Second League.
 He made his debut against MFC Mykolaiv-2 on 22 July.
+On 17 August 2018, he scored his first goal against Real Pharma Odesa at the Krystal Stadium in Kherson.

 Chernihiv

 In summer 2020, Chaus moved to FC Chernihiv, which has just been promoted to the Ukrainian Second League.
 On 24 October, he made his debut against Rubikon Kyiv.
 On 18 August 2021 he played in the 2021–22 Ukrainian Cup against Chaika Petropavlivska Borshchahivka, helping Chernihiv qualify for the third preliminary round for the first time in club history.
 On 2 September 2022, he terminated his contract with the club by mutual agreement.